 Old Planty shows us how the root rot looks like in a plant in hydroponics.
 Root rot can happen even to soil cultures, but it’s easier to happen in hydroponics where roots stay in water.

-The first signs show on the visible plant, the leafs start looking like they are not getting enough water.
-The roots are brown and start to smell funny.
+Probably the most obvious sign of root rot is the mushy texture of roots – they are brown and start to smell funny.
 The plant is dying because the remaining healthy roots can not supply enough nutrients and water to the plant.
+To confirm root rot, you should inspect roots regularly and smell them for decay.

 Root rot in hydroponic can happen from multiple reasons, but the most common ones are mold and pathogens such as Pythium and Phytophthora or other bacteria.